btoll/benjamintoll.com/content/post/onionizing_with_docker_compose.md

 Notes:

 1. Added a user-defined networked called `italy_net` and joined each service to it.
 Although [there are many reasons] for wanting this over using the default `bridge` network, I'm using it here primarily for service discovery.
-Note that it is defined globally and then referenced by its key, which in this case is the same as what is defined in **`name:`**.
-The latter is the name given to the volume on the Docker host.
-If not set, it is prepended by the directory name in which `docker-compose` is invoked if not set (i.e., `projects_italy_data`).
+Note that it is defined globally (i.e., the same indentation level as `services`, `secrets` and `volumes`) and referenced by its key, which in this case has the same name.

+    The `name` field is optional, but if it is not set it is given a name by Docker: the directory name in which `docker-compose` was invoked is prepended to the value of `name` (i.e., `projects_italy_data`).
+I like to keep control of the names and not have something magically generated.
 1. Added the `benjamintoll` service.

 Next, let's take a gander at the updated `default.conf` configuration: